SEMOSS/documentation/docusaurus/docs/How To/Custom Reactor.md

 You can put any number of input arguments, and you can also specify whether these arguments should be **required** or **optional**.

-These input values will be passed into the reactor through a pixel call, which is run in the CFG AI terminal.
+These input values will be passed into the reactor through a pixel call, which is run in the SEMOSS terminal.
 When we enter inputs using a pixel call, it identifies which Java reactor to interact with using those inputs.

 ### How data is passed into a reactor
 Each reactor has a NounStore Object, under the variable name store.